Have any of the prophet's predictions concerning the

 This hadith alludes to great bloodshed which is expected to take place

 along the Euphrates.
-Al-though the Euphrates has so far witnessed many
+Although the Euphrates has so far witnessed many

 wars, like the Iran-Iraq war, what this hadith points to is a much greater